icolwell/icolwell.github.io/_posts/2019-02-21-updating-multiple-namecheap-domains-with-ddclient-a-history.md

 ---

 This post is the result of my ddclient debug efforts.
-I was trying figure out why I couln't update multiple namecheap domains even though existing info suggested it should work.
+I was trying figure out why I couldn’t update multiple namecheap domains even though existing info suggested it should work.
 This post is a historical analysis of the problem, if you are looking for a solution to this issue, see my [other post](updating-multiple-namecheap-domains-with-ddclient).

 ## Introduction